MultiSafepay/docs/content/integrations/lightspeed.md

 - A MultiSafepay [site API key](/docs/sites#site-id-api-key-and-security-code)
 - The app only supports one account per webshop

-# How to install
+# Installation

-> **Tip!** Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.
+✅ &nbsp; **Tip!** Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.

 1. Sign in to your Lightspeed <<glossary:backend>>.
 2. Go to **Apps** on the left-hand side of the dashboard.